 [Heading inserted in Gazette 30 Jun 2010 p.
 3139.]

 70A.
-Board may provide supplementary risk benefits
+Supplementary risk benefits, Board may provide

 The Board may provide all or any of the following kinds of supplementary risk benefits for all covered risk benefits Members who are West State Super Members, or for such classes of those Members, as the Board considers appropriate —